vestrel00/contacts-android/docs/basics/include-only-desired-data.md

 ## Using `include` in query APIs

-When using query APIs such as `Query`, `BroadQuery`, `ProfileQuery`, and `DataQuery`, you are able to specify all or only some kinds of data that you want to be included in the returned results.
+When using query APIs such as `Query`, `BroadQuery`, `PhoneLookupQuery`, `RawContactsQuery`, `ProfileQuery`, and `DataQuery`, you are able to specify all or only some kinds of data that you want to be included in the returned results.

 When all fields are included in a query operation, all properties of Contacts, RawContacts, and Data are populated with values from the database.
 Properties of fields that are included are not